How to Be an Ethical Tourist

 When you’re abroad, it can be tempting to flock towards familiar, big-name brands.
 But as we’ve mentioned, traveling is a good opportunity to support local businesses.
 When you’re in places like Bolivia, it makes a huge difference to buy from local farmers instead of supermarkets.
 This is because the Bolivian government puts a strong focus on agriculture, so buying from small farmers ensures your money goes directly to them and into the pockets of big corporations.
 The same applies when you’re eating out.
 Give the usual McDonald’s and Starbucks chains a rest, and try that nondescript mom-and-pop shop instead.
 Not only will you be getting an entirely authentic experience, but it’s also often more affordable for you too.

 Travel can certainly broaden your horizons, but it also comes with a certain level of responsibility.
 It may just be a vacation to you, but to others it is their home.
-So be a mindful tourist, and make sure your efforts and money goes to those who actually work hard for it.
+So choose ethical tourism and be a mindful tourist, and make sure your efforts and money goes to those who actually work hard for it.
 For more tips, be sure to check out our 10 Tips to Responsible Travel guide.